-Given the scale of our financial challenge (with projected savings required of between £8.5m and £11.7m each year from 2024/25 onwards), we will need to consider options for service reduction and cessation, as the IJB cannot continue to deliver the range and levels of services currently delivered.
+Given the scale of our financial challenge (with projected savings required between £7.6m and £13.3m each year from 2024/25 onwards), we will need to consider options for service reduction and cessation, as the IJB cannot continue to deliver the range and levels of services currently delivered.
 It is likely that during the lifetime of this plan, and in the context of funding not keeping pace with increasing demands for services and rising delivery costs, disinvestment options will need to be considered, particularly when the impact, alignment or value for money delivered by a service is not as strong as it could be.

 With this in mind, we want to move away from traditional service models based on distinguishing people by condition or age, or focusing on a deficit model predicated on demand.
-Instead, we want to move to whole person and community approaches.
+Instead we want to move to whole person and community approaches.
 We recognise that some of the greatest improvements in people's health and wellbeing will be as a result of what they do for themselves.
 By preventing unnecessary ill-health, we can live longer, be happier, and experience fewer complications in later life.
-It is therefore important that we continue to recognise and build on opportunities to intervene early and enable prevention through community-led support and self-management, minimising unnecessary activity for both individuals and staff, and making the most efficient use of the resources we have.
+It is therefore important that we continue to recognise and build on the prevention, early-intervention and self-management agenda, minimising unnecessary activity for both individuals and staff, and making the most efficient use of the resources we have.